MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/process-modernization.md

 :::image type="content" source="../../_images/modernize/devops/devops-and-tools-512.png" alt-text="image showing a circle with 4 segments":::

-Modernize your process with an DevOps approach.
+Modernize your process with a DevOps approach.
 DevOps uses an Agile framework to deliver continuous value to customers.
 The DevOps approach has a specific focus, approach, and benefits

 - *Focus* - Focus on continuously deliver value to customers.
 - *Approach* - Integrate planning, development, delivery, and operations with DevOps methods and tools.